influxdata/clockface/src/Components/Dropdowns/Composed/MultiSelectDropdown.md

 # Multi-Select Dropdown

 This is composed variation of a Dropdown intended for a common use case to save time.
-The Select Dropdown mimics the functionality of the HTML `<select>` element, except allowing multiple options to be selected.
+The Multi-Select Dropdown mimics the functionality of the HTML `<select>` element, except allowing multiple options to be selected.
 Its appearance can be customized to an extent and its state must be managed by a wrapper component.
 If you are looking to create a dropdown with more custom behavior try building one using the Dropdown Family of components instead.

 ### Usage
 ```js